 Consider funders carefully and do not just dismiss one because it has previously funded very little in your field.
 If you are confident in your idea and are eligible, then funders want to hear from you.

 - Focuses on basic health research.
 It has a wide-ranging remit and strategy but also funds specific areas it sees as being strategically important.

-- The focus for its response-mode funding is “innovative impactful science”.
-Although this is hard to define, it sets out clear instructions throughout the application process.
+- The focus for its response-mode funding is “innovative discovery research addressing fundamental, clinical, or population-based problems… research that is likely to make a real difference to clinical practice and the health of the population”.
+Although this is hard to define, MRC sets out clear instructions throughout the application process.

 - Focuses on applied science that has the potential to benefit patients and the NHS.

 - Most strategic of the three funders.
-It asks applicants to present a clear route for how their research findings will get adopted and used to improve health outcomes, and give a clear link to patient benefit.
+It asks applicants to present a clear route for how their research findings will be adopted and used to improve health outcomes and to give a clear link to patient benefit.